avatarabo-dev/tron-search/TRON_writeup.md

 According to UNDRR, earthquakes account for more than 25% of all global economic losses from natural disasters — $18–27 billion in direct damage annually, not including indirect losses.

 Current early warning systems trigger after the shaking has already begun, providing only 10–60 seconds of reaction time.
 No short-term forecasting system (hours, days, or weeks ahead) currently exists.
+Until now, any attempt to use animal behavior as a signal required constant human observation — making large-scale automated monitoring impossible.

 ---